dacharle/PDA_C/README.md

 g++ -o PDA PDA_v1.cpp mtrand.cpp

 Notes: This code has not been optimized or tested extensively against analytic solutions.
 Segmentation fault occurs after ~20k cells.

+*For a parallel C++ implementation of the PDA see the "gepda" repository of GitHub user "yuchenhou".